MO HealthNet – (formerly Medicaid)

 - Use of Medicaid annuities as planning strategy

-The Elder Law attorneys at Martha C. Brown & Associates can assist you with the protection of your assets with proper planning.
+The Elder Law attorneys at Mitchell, Brown & Associates can assist you with the protection of your assets with proper planning.
 What is Medicaid planning?
 Planning is reviewing and analyzing all financial data and developing a strategy to protect assets and achieve Medicaid benefit eligibility.
 This can be accomplished through a variety of planning techniques.

 We encourage you to contact our St. Louis attorneys to get the advice you need.
 Together, we can discuss your long-term goals and advise you on planning that will allow you to reach those goals.